JoakimZebic/HB-Shop/README.md

 When using CSS variables instead of SASS variables we lose the ability to use SASS 'rgba()', 'hsla()', 'darken()', 'lighten()' functions which require SASS color type.
 This system has new functions that fix it.

-I have to mention that initial setup of variables is a bit cumbersome, but once you set it up it is worth it ( for me at least :D ).

 ## Desktop view
 ![Image of HB shop - Desktop](https://user-images.githubusercontent.com/37509700/95372116-6af17080-08db-11eb-98a0-6cce639de873.png)